madetech/blog/continuous_delivery_ebook/08_keeping_a_clear_path_to_production.md

 to deliver the API in the same sprint and codebase as us so we can't deploy them separately.
 This way we can always keep in sync.
 We would always recommend running migrations on deployment and not having a silo'd DBA run them instead.
-You can often convince the ops person or DBA to allow you to run migrations if you promise to only commit non-destructive migrations or get them to lock down DB permissions so you cannot drop tables, remove columns, etc.
+You can often convince the Ops Person or DBA to allow you to run migrations if you promise to only commit non-destructive migrations or get them to lock down DB permissions so you cannot drop tables, remove columns, etc.